DISPATCHES FROM EXOTIC LANDS

 You can spend a full day simply exploring the Marrakech medina with its medieval, labyrinthine alleyways lined with artisan workshops selling everything from slippers to spices, magic carpets to mint tea.
 Packed with donkeys and traders, and home to tanneries, potteries and textile cottage industries, it is an absolute assault to the senses – the chaos, colours, sounds and smells – yet it is an experience not to be missed, and a wonderful place to simply get lost.
 In the medina all roads seemingly lead to ‘the square’ and there will always be someone willing to show you the way.

-WATCH THE THEATRE OF DJEMMA EL FNA SQUARE UNFOLD
+WATCH THE THEATRE OF JEMAA EL-FNAA SQUARE UNFOLD

-‘The square’ is Djemma el Fna, the legendary, open air, space beneath the towering minaret of the Koutoubia Mosque.
+‘The Square’ is Jemaa el-Fnaa, the legendary, open-air, space beneath the towering minaret of the Kutubiyya Mosque.
 Charming by day and utter chaos at night.
-As dusk falls, and the muezzins call the faithful to evening prayer, Djemaa el-Fna truly comes to life.
-Snake-charmers, story-tellers, henna-artists, acrobats, magicians and musicians are all spectacular sideshows amongst hundreds of food stalls serving everything from sizzling sheeps heads to snails and tasty tagines.
+As dusk falls, and the muezzins call the faithful to evening prayer, Jemaa el-Fnaa truly comes to life.
+Snake-charmers, storytellers, henna artists, acrobats, magicians and musicians are all spectacular sideshows amongst hundreds of food stalls serving everything from sizzling sheep heads to snails and tasty tagines.
 Mountains of couscous, dates and traditional delicacies are also on offer as hawkers, touts and relentless street sellers all vie for your attention, and your money.
 It is one of the most hectic, yet fascinating, live theatre shows on earth.

 RECHARGE IN SECRET GARDENS